10th Finchley

 Note: Don was an Assistant Camp Chief at Gilwell Park who was also an expert wood carver and Sculptor.
 Baden-Powell recognised that he was an expert craftsman and became his sponsor.
 He carved many Scout related items including Gates and Totem Poles.
 He later went on to produce the granite statue of Baden-Powell that was for many years outside BP House in London, but is now located at Gilwell Park.
 More information about Don Potter can be found on Wikipedia.

-By popular demand Jersey was again the location of the summer camp.
 Once the authorities heard this they arranged their summer fete to coincide with the dates.
 The full band was present and they were kept busy with a number of engagements.
-They entered the band competition, the ‘Concours Musicale’, at the fete and won.
+They entered the band competition, the ‘Concours Musicale’ at the fete and won.
 In addition they won the Fancy Dress just by wearing their normal uniform.

 During their stay they visited all the usual places: Plémont, Devil’s Hole, Bonne Nuit and La Corbière.